AAEC 2025 Abstracts

 Abstract.
 In response to the changing market situation due to energy shortages and the need to substitute fossil energy sources, a high speed convection furnace equipped with electric resistance heating elements has been developed.
 The idea of operating the oven exclusively with electricity opens up the possibility of completely avoiding CO2 emissions, provided that the oven is operated with ‘green’ electricity.
 The high convection furnace can achieve efficiencies of 87%, but cannot produce a sufficient taper, and hence it is necessary to integrate an induction module.
 The induction oven can be combined either as a ‘stand-alone’ version or a patented ‘inline’ version.
 The combination of electrical resistance with induction heating provides maximum energy efficiency with state-of-the-art taper heating and at the same time make it possible to take the step towards CO2-free production of extrusions.

-Anirban Giri1, Dushyant Kumar Gupta1 and Ram Sandipam Adhikary1
+Anirban Giri, Dushyant Kumar Gupta, and Ram Sandipam Adhikary

 Abstract.
 This paper explores key advancements in alloy solutions, focusing on their properties, applications, and development processes.
 It highlights a high-strength 6063 alloy designed for structural, defence, and marine applications, offering mechanical performance, durability, and corrosion resistance.
-Additionally, a highly machinable, environmentally compliant alloy comparable to 6082 that has been tailored for automotive and industrial applications, enhancing manufacturability while maintaining structural integrity is presented.
+A highly machinable, environmentally compliant alloy comparable to 6082 that has been tailored for automotive and industrial applications, enhancing manufacturability while maintaining structural integrity is presented.
+Additionally, an Ultra-high Strength (equivalent to 2024) and weldable 5xxx-Sc Aluminium alloy catering to the requirements of strategic sectors like Aerospace, Marine, High Speed Train and Electric Vehicles (EV) are described.

 The study discusses material composition, microstructural characteristics, and processing techniques that contribute to these enhanced properties.
 By analysing their performance and development methodologies, this paper provides insights into the role of advanced alloys in engineering applications, supporting stronger, more efficient, and sustainable material solutions.
 Further research is underway to develop next-generation alloys with enhanced thermal stability, lightweight properties, and improved wear resistance, catering to emerging demands across aerospace, energy, and industrial sectors.